foospidy/HoneyPy/docs/configuring.md

 ### Loggers

 The remaining sections in the `honeypy.cfg` configuration file are for configuring loggers.
+Loggers are modules that make consuming or processing event data more convenient by sending the event data to another service.
+These other services and their configuration options are listed below.

+__NOTE:__ More than one logger can be configured at a time.
+For example, if the Elasticsearch, HoneyDB, and RabbitMQ loggers are configured then all events will be sent to all three services.

+__NOTE:__ By default, HoneyPy logs all events to the log file `/opt/HoneyPy/log/honeypy.log`.
+All events are logged to this file regardless of a logger being configured or not.

 #### Elasticsearch